Cruisin’ Into Her New Love Life – The Wilted Rose Book Part 22

 The true story of Grace continues.
 Over the past few months, the postman had been busy delivering letters to and fro between Grace and Alex.
-When he called her, Grace run from her room to answer the phone that was attached to the lounge room wall.
-She had to strain to hear Alex and whisper back into the house phone in an attempt to keep her conversation private from her father and brothers sitting in the adjacent lounge room of their small family home.
+When he called her, Grace ran from her room to answer the phone attached to the lounge room wall.
+She had to strain to hear Alex and whisper back into the house phone to keep her conversation private from her father and brothers sitting in the adjacent lounge room of their small family home.
 Beverley Joy

-Book Excerpt – The Wilted Rose Part 3 – The Wilted Rose and my poem – Budding Love
+Book Excerpt – The Wilted Rose Part 3 – The Wilted Rose and my poem – Love Blossoms

 Instead of the youth camp that she usually attended with her brothers at Easter time, Grace had saved up $600 to fly to Melbourne to visit Alex.
 Instead of bathers and towels, she packed her bag with beanies, scarves, jumpers and jeans.
 On Thursday evening, Jack drove her to the airport.
 The flight to Melbourne via Sydney took just over four hours.